 Brand Associations

-Do you know what consumers implicitly associate with your brand?
+But do you know what consumers explicitly and implicitly associate with your brand?

 split second research neuromarketing company